selammulaa/WAA-Lab/README.md

 Time taken - 2:30 hours - (challenge - rendering of amharic language - fixed by adding a filter in the web.xml file and seting the baseencodeing to UTF-8 in the ReloadableResourceBundleMessageSource bean)

+# Lab8
+Iteration plan
+ - Read the lecture note
+ - Understand springboot and thymeleaf
+ - change the EmployeeValidDemo project to springboot

+Time taken - 2 Hours